-On your school website governor information needs to be presented to meet the statutory school website requirements.
-There's lots of useful and helpful information that should be published listed in the requirements. [inlinetweet prefix="" tweeter="" suffix=""]However there's more to your governing body than their pecuniary interests and meeting attendance records are only a small part of their story.
+Your school website governor information needs to be presented to meet the statutory school website requirements.
+There's lots of useful and helpful information that should be published.
+However there's more to your governing body than the statutory content.
+Their pecuniary interests and meeting attendance records are only a small part of their story.
 In this post we'll review how to most effectively present your school website governor information to enhance your website, and show the important role your school governors hold.

-I've already alluded to the idea that your school website governor information pages should be more than just the minimum statutory requirements.
+As mentioned previously, your school website governor information pages should be more than just the minimum statutory requirements.
 But to go above and beyond you must first make sure you have met all of the statutory requirements.
 For more details on this required information make sure you make use of our resources, including our School Website Compliance Software.
 Note that the requirements are slightly different for maintained schools and academies.

 The DfE have defined this as: